Ghana records drop in economic freedom index

 Ghana equally performed poorly in the area of red tape as it was ranked 90th in the world, limiting the dynamism of the economy.

 “Its score has been mostly declining in recent years.
-The regulations indicator of economic freedom studies regulations in three main areas – regulations in credit, regulations in
+The regulations indicator of economic freedom studies regulations in three main areas – regulations in credit, regulations in market and regulations in business,” Mr McMahon posited.

 He indicated that access to credit was essential in building a successful economy but Ghana was behind with respect to the averages.